wildan-wicaksono/wildan-wicaksono.github.io/_pages/about.md

       <div class="home-book-copy">
         <span class="home-card-label">Book · 2026</span>
         <h3>The Art of Olympiad Geometry</h3>
-        <p>An Indonesian-language book that develops olympiad geometry from foundational ideas to advanced Euclidean techniques.
-It is written for students who want to understand the reasoning behind a solution, not only its final steps.</p>
+        <p>An Indonesian-language book that builds a foundation in olympiad geometry and introduces a broad range of problem-solving methods and perspectives.
+It is written for students who want to understand the reasoning behind a solution, not merely its final steps.</p>
         <a class="home-text-link" href="{{ '/portfolio/the-art-of-olympiad-geometry/' | relative_url }}">Explore the book <span aria-hidden="true">→</span></a>
       </div>
     </article>